canonical/vanilla-framework/templates/docs/layouts/fluid-breakout.md

 The wrapper aims to align as much as possible with the 12 column grid.
 On smaller screens, that is limited to ensuring the padding of both layouts match.
 Once the window width becomes large enough, the left edges of the regular 12 column grid and the central column of the fluid breakout layout also align.
 For this to be possible, two conditions need to be met:

-- <p>the central area's width needs to match the 12 column grid's width (we achieve this by setting the central area's max-width to the same value as the 12 column grid's max-width)</p>
+- the central area's width needs to match the 12 column grid's width (we achieve this by setting the central area's max-width to the same value as the 12 column grid's max-width)
-- <p>The window width is larger than the combined width of the 3 columns of the layout (`$l-fluid-breakout-max-width + 2 * $l-fluid-breakout-aside-width`)</p>
+- The window width is larger than the combined width of the 3 columns of the layout (`$l-fluid-breakout-max-width + 2 * $l-fluid-breakout-aside-width`)

 #### Aside